kinghos/UniNotes/Part IA/Databases/Lecture 3.md

 Suppose that S and T are sets.
 The Cartesian product, $S \times T$ is the set $$ S \times T = \{(s,t)|s\in S, t\in T\}
 $$
-A binary relation over $S\times T$ is any set $R$ with
+This means each item in S will be paired with every item in T (every possible combination) A binary relation over $S\times T$ is any set $R$ with
 $$
 R\subseteq S\times T